ooni/netx/README.md

 When using the Dialer replacement or the Resolver replacement, the network level events are being logged as well.

+See [cmd/dnsclient/main.go](cmd/dnsclient/main.go) for a more comprehensive example of how you can use a `net.Resolver` replacement.

+## Data model

+The data model is in the [model](model) Go package.
+Please refer to its documentation for more details.

 ## Expected integration plan

 If this proposal is accepted, I believe we should have this code